uriagassi/sash/README.md

     + scp -i ~/.aws/my.pem my_file.json ubuntu@214.35.22.11:/home/ubuntu
     + scp -i ~/.aws/my.pem my_file.json ubuntu@214.35.22.12:/home/ubuntu

+**Machine usernames**

+Sash assumes the username on your machines is `ubuntu`.
+To change that globally, set the `SASH_DEFAULT_USER` environment variable.

+If you have a machine whose username is _not_ the default username, you can change it by using the `set_user` command:

+    sash my-machine-name set_user ec2_user

+This command uses EC2 Tags to set a Tag to that machine (named `SashUserName`) whose value will be used for that specific machine.
+To unset it, use `unset_user` command:

+    sash my-machine-name unset_user

 **Find machine name from private IP**

 [Newrelic](http://www.newrelic.com)'s server monitoring names the instances it monitors by their private IPs by default (`ip-10-0-0-12`), which is practically useless.